 Fruit Substitutes

 The idea of tangy fruit sauces paired with meat is not relegated to just the Cumberland sauce of course.
-The classic fruit that is found in a Cumberland sauce is red currants, but many other fruits will work as well.
+Other tart fruits will work in versions of a Cumberland sauce, although red currants are the classic fruit associated with the dish.

-The key is to have a tart red fruit.
+The key to the sauce is to use a tart red fruit.

 I have used the following tart red fruit jellies and they have all been delicious.
-Jellies are typically sweeter than jams and will offer a smoother sauce.
+Jellies are typically sweeter than jams, by the way, and they will offer a smoother sauce.

 - Cranberry jelly